 Here’s a little diagram compliments of Wikipedia, showing the cul–de-sac where the entire movie takes place.
 This movie really makes you stop and think about the neighborhoods we live in and how we never really know what’s going on behind closed doors.

-A view looking down the street away from the cul-de-sac where everyone lives… While we are busy bringing back porches, what say we bring back street lamps that look like these, too.
+Here’s a view looking down the street away from the cul–de-sac where everyone lives… While we are busy bringing back porches, what say we bring back street lamps that look like these, too.

 Now, I’d like to know…what’s your favorite scary-movie house?